chirpyli/my-database/postgres/update-analyze.md

 					tuple_ctid = *tupleid;	/* be sure we don't free ctid!! */
 					tupleid = &tuple_ctid;
 				}

-				/*
-				 * Use the wholerow attribute, when available, to reconstruct
-				 * the old relation tuple.
+				/* Use the wholerow attribute, when available, to reconstruct the old relation tuple.*/ else if (AttributeNumberIsValid(junkfilter->jf_junkAttNo))
-				 *
-				 * Foreign table updates have a wholerow attribute when the
-				 * relation has a row-level trigger.
-Note that the wholerow
-				 * attribute does not carry system columns.
-Foreign table
-				 * triggers miss seeing those, except that we know enough here
-				 * to set t_tableOid.
-Quite separately from this, the FDW may
-				 * fetch its own junk attrs to identify the row.
-				 *
-				 * Other relevant relkinds, currently limited to views, always
-				 * have a wholerow attribute.
-				 */
-				else if (AttributeNumberIsValid(junkfilter->jf_junkAttNo))
 				{
 					datum = ExecGetJunkAttribute(slot,junkfilter->jf_junkAttNo,&isNull);